JaimePSantos/BolsaAveiro/README.md

 #### Buttons
 - The `Begin Translating` text box allows you to type the desired formula(s) for translation.
 - The `translate` button translates the text in the first text box.
+- The `load` button prompts the user to enter a file with formulas ready for translation.
 - The `Translated Text` text box displays the translated text.
 - The `clear` button clears all input and output.
 - The `copy` button copies the translated text to the clipboard.